Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Additional Layers

 \subsection{Testing}

-Service Nodes are rewarded for providing services to the network in an honest and consistent manner.
-Consequently, dishonest Service Nodes must be prevented from refusing to store messages for the network while continuing to collect rewards.
-This is accomplished through Service Node testing, a network-level system of peer policing.
+Session Nodes are rewarded for providing services to the network in an honest and consistent manner.
+Consequently, dishonest Session Nodes must be prevented from refusing to store messages for the network while continuing to collect rewards.
+This is accomplished through Session Node testing, a network-level system of peer policing.